© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn S of Banc y Geufron is a scheduled monument protected by Cadw under reference CD139.
 View the official record →

-Cairn S of Banc y Geufron is a round cairn located in Ceredigion, Wales, and is recorded as a scheduled ancient monument.
+Cairn S of Banc y Geufron is a round cairn located in Ceredigion, Wales, dating to the prehistoric period and serving a funerary and ritual function.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD139.

 Cairn S of Banc y Geufron dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn S of Banc y Geufron is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD139.